Code-Institute-Submissions/maura-yogis-mat-project/README.md

 * Code institute- for the Love Running project- which inspired the photo made circular on the Home page.
 * A big thank you to Jim Morel from Code Institute, who answered a few questions related to coding- specifically on making the circular picture more responsive.
+* Thank you to the Code Institute Tutors, that sent reading resources, to help me figure out my queries, as well as helping me debug codes.

 ### Problems